Channel Islands National Park, just off the coast of southern California, is a fantastic way to spend a day exploring!

 The five islands that make up Channel Islands NP each have their own unique ecosystems, including plant and animal species found nowhere else in the world.

 It’s basically the Galapagos of the US West Coast.
 Yes, that’s a bold claim!
-While the temperatures and animal species are not identical, these islands are still special.
+While the temperatures and animal species are not identical, these islands are still special and worth a visit.

-I had to be in southern California for work one February, so I arranged to fly in the weekend before and get in some sightseeing for my first-ever trip to the west coast!
-Visiting all the US National Parks is one of my travel bucket lists, so I decided to knock out two parks in one trip: Channel Islands and Joshua Tree.
+I had to be in southern California for work one February, so I arranged to fly in the weekend before and get in some free LA sightseeing for my first-ever trip to the west coast!

 So, on my second free weekend day, I headed for Ventura to see Channel Islands National Park!

 Channel Islands National Park has free entry, kind of…

 The National Park Service (NPS) doesn’t provide access to the islands.
 No landing permits are required for the islands either, so sail on over if you have your own boat.

 But keep in mind, depending on the time of year, certain trails or beaches are restricted to protect nesting birds or seals or other wildlife.